FreshRSS/FreshRSS/README.md

 ![FreshRSS screenshot](docs/img/FreshRSS-screenshot.png)

 # [Documentation](https://freshrss.github.io/FreshRSS/en/)
-* [User documentation](https://freshrss.github.io/FreshRSS/en/users/02_First_steps.html) so you can discover all the power of FreshRSS
+* [User documentation](https://freshrss.github.io/FreshRSS/en/users/02_First_steps.html), where you can discover all the possibilities offered by FreshRSS
 * [Administrator documentation](https://freshrss.github.io/FreshRSS/en/admins/01_Index.html) for detailed installation and maintenance related tasks
 * [Developer documentation](https://freshrss.github.io/FreshRSS/en/developers/01_First_steps.html) to guide you in the source code of FreshRSS and to help you if you want to contribute
 * [Contributor guidelines](https://freshrss.github.io/FreshRSS/en/contributing.md) for those who want to help improve FreshRSS